basifat/simplecontent/03-content-style-guide.md

 Bad:

 *While I’m guessing Postgres can handle a lot of columns, it might not be a good idea to use more than a hundred if you can help it.*

-### The Conclusion

-Every content should include a 1-2 paragraph conclusion.
-This should restate the thesis of the content and remind readers what they learned.
-It may also include other resources readers can reference to learn more.

-Good:

-*While JSON data types come with some drawbacks, they are useful when you need more flexibility in your data structure.
-Thanks to Django’s native support for `jsonb`, you can get started using JSON data in your web applications without [learning all the native Postgres query operators](https://www.postgresql.org/docs/current/functions-json.html).
-Next time you need more flexibility in your data model and want to benefit from the strengths of Postgres give `jsonb` fields a try.*

 ### Content Exemplars